Francofitti/picsart-task/README.md

 ## Notes

-I decided to brin a library to implement the virtualization, i read a few blogs about custom implementations but realized it would take quite some time.
+I decided to bring a library to implement the virtualization, i read a few blogs about custom implementations but realized it would take quite some time.

 For this i used react-virtuoso, the only issue I faced is a scrolling artifact when scrolling upwards.
 After some debugging i decided to move on to the rest of the task.